TIMOTHY

 researchers can expect from RDD sample designs that conduct all interviews over

-utilizes a multi-mode (phone, web, mail) data collection approach.
+sample design that utilizes a multi-mode (phone, web, mail) data collection

 “Can your spouse accurately report